ChoySL/General_Simulation_System_8_2_2025/README.md

 The build target of the executable is bacis_setup.exe

 PLEASE!!!!!
-run the code said on your terminal in your G4 terminal
+run the code shown on your terminal in your G4 terminal

 You can change everything needed for simulation and control the entire simulation  in the UDInCodeControllingSurface